Recently published

 - water repellence.

-If you have a problem with a tampon, please tell us about it using the Report a medical device adverse event (medical device user) form.
+If you experience a problem with a tampon, please report it using the Report a medical device adverse event (medical device user) form.

-It is an offence to import and/or supply the therapeutic goods in Australia that do not conform with a standard applicable to the goods (refer sections 14 and 14A of the Therapeutic Goods Act 1989).
+It is an offence under the Therapeutic Goods Act 1989 to import or supply tampons that do not comply with an applicable standard (see sections 14 and 14A of the Act).

 • Therapeutic Goods Act 1989